code36u4r60/code36u4r60/README.md

 <!-- About me -->
 ## :bowtie: Hi, I'm Eduardo Queirós.
 Nice to meet you. 👋 :smile:

-I'm  🎓 graduatein Electrical and Computer Engineering and self-taught in web technologies.
+I'm a graduate of Electrical and Computer Engineering and self-taught in web technologies.

 I am currently completing training in Node.js and React at Rocketseat.